Corrective and preventive action: Concepts

-Preventive action is any proactive methodology used to determine potential discrepancies before they occur and to ensure that they do not happen (thereby including, for example, preventive maintenance, management review or other common forms of risk avoidance).
+Preventive action is any proactive method used to determine potential discrepancies before they occur and to ensure that they do not happen (thereby including, for example, preventive maintenance, management review or other common forms of risk avoidance).
 Corrective and preventive actions include stages for investigation, action, review, and further action is required.
 It can be seen that both fit into the PDCA (plan-do-check-act) philosophy as determined by the Deming-Shewhart cycle.

 Investigations to root cause may conclude that no corrective or preventive actions are required, and additionally may suggest simple corrections to a problem with no identified systemic root cause.
 When multiple investigations end in no corrective action, a new problem statement with expanded scope may be generated, and a more thorough investigation to root cause performed.

 Implementation of corrective and preventive actions is the path towards improvement and effectiveness of Quality Management Systems.
 Corrective actions are nothing but actions based on problem identification.
 The problem or a non-conformance can be identified internally through staff suggestions, management reviews, document reviews or internal audits.
 External leads to finding the root cause of the problem can include Customer complaints and suggestions; customer rejections; non-conformities raised in customer or third-party audits; recommendations by auditors.

 A root cause is the identification and investigation of the source of the problem where the person(s), system, process, or external factor is identified as the cause of the nonconformity.
 The root cause analysis can be done via 5 Whys or other methods, e.g. an Ishikawa diagram.

 Correction is the action to eliminate a detected nonconformity or nonconformance.

 Preventive action includes the prediction of problems and attempts to avoid such occurrences (fail-safe) through self-initiated actions and analysis related to the processes or products.
 This can be initiated with the help of active participation by staff members and workers through improvement teams, improvement meetings, opportunities for improvement during internal audits, management review, customer feedback and deciding own goals quantized in terms of business growth, reducing rejections, utilizing the equipment effectively, etc.